 3. Utilise your student status.

 I cannot stress this point enough.
 The majority of start up companies by students are small and do not require much capital.
 More than likely, students will be selling knowledge they already have or a product they already know how to produce.
 If capital is required, there are plenty of ways to get it, such as through a student enterprise initiative or local start up support companies.
-Once you have started your business, emphasise that it is a student enterprise.
+Once you have started your business, emphasize that it is a student enterprise.
 This is one thing I can promise you that will work.
 People will want to support you.
 You are young and showing initiative, use it to your advantage.

 4. Know that it won’t be easy.